Alan Grant (writer): 1990s

 Video still of Grant at a comics convention in the early 1990s.

 Grant's projects at the start of this decade included writing Detective Comics, Strontium Dog, The Bogie Man, a series co-written by Wagner which was the pair's first venture into independent publishing, and Lobo, a character created by Keith Giffen as a supporting character in Omega Men.

 Lobo gained his own four-issue miniseries in 1990 which was drawn by Simon Bisley.
 This was a parody of the 'dark, gritty' comics of the time and proved hugely popular.
 After several other miniseries (all written by Grant, sometimes with Giffen as co-writer), Lobo received his own ongoing series.
 In addition, Grant was writing L.E.G.I.O.N. (a Legion of Super-Heroes spin-off) and The Demon (a revival of Jack Kirby's character) for DC Comics.
-Grant wrote the first issues of the new Batman title, Batman: Shadow of the Bat, which saw him create three new characters, Jeremiah Arkham, Mr. Zsasz, and Amygdala.
-This story arc, "Batman: The Last Arkham", was later accompanied by his role as one of the main writers during the Knightfall crossover.
+Grant wrote the new Batman title, Batman: Shadow of the Bat, which saw him create three new characters: Jeremiah Arkham, Mr. Zsasz, and Amygdala.
+The first story arc, "Batman: The Last Arkham", was soon followed by his role as one of the main writers during the "Knightfall" crossover.
 In 1994, Grant co-wrote the Batman-Spawn: War Devil intercompany crossover with Doug Moench and Chuck Dixon.
 Other Batman storylines which Grant contributed to include "Contagion", "Legacy", and "Cataclysm".

 Grant was part of the creative team for the short-lived weekly title Toxic! and was a consultant on the Judge Dredd Megazine.
 Due to the sheer volume of work he was doing, Grant let a new generation of writers try their hand on strips like Judge Dredd and Robo-Hunter.
 This often proved to be unsuccessful, however, and Grant found himself again writing for 2000 AD.

 In the mid 1990s, Grant underwent a second philosophical transformation, declaring himself a follower of Neo-Tech, a philosophy created by Frank R. Wallace.
 When he was given the opportunity to create an Anarky mini-series, he redesigned the character accordingly.
 Following the success of the series, he was hired to create an ongoing monthly series for the character.
 Initially hesitant, he was persuaded to do so by series illustrator, Anarky co-creator, and personal friend, Norm Breyfogle.
-Named after the protagonist, Anarky was mired by what Grant felt was constant editorial interference, became a critical and financial failure, and was canceled after eight issues.
+Anarky was mired by what Grant felt was constant editorial interference, became a critical and financial failure, and was canceled after eight issues.
 Although he disliked the 1999 series, he considered the original Anarky mini-series to be among his "career highlights."

 By the end of the decade Grant had written for virtually every American publisher of comic books, including DC, Marvel and Dark Horse.